bookalope/InDesign-CEP/README.md

  - On Mac: `~/Library/Application Support/Adobe/CEP/extensions`
  - On Windows: `%APPDATA%\Adobe\CEP\extensions`

-Then start InDesign, and the extension should be available from the _Window → Extensions_ menu.
+Then start InDesign, and the extension should be available from the _Window_ menu.

 ### Debugging